 The civil works under the project are expected to be conducted by authorized contractors for varying durations depending on the works requirements.
-It expected that the will engage subcontractors to carry out some aspects of the work.
+It is not known at this time whether the contractor will engage any subcontractors to carry out some aspects of the work.
 Contracted workers will be those working under the civil works contractors.
 According to the Building Act (OG 153/13, 20/17, 39/19) the Contractor shall execute construction in conformity with the building permit, the Building Act, technical regulations, special regulations, code of practice, etc. The Contractor must perform and ensure work and workers related to the core function of the project.
 Such functions of a project constitute those production and/or service processes essential for a specific project activity or activities without which the project cannot continue.

-The contractors will be responsible for the performance and management of contracted workers, ensuring that appropriate skillsets are available, such as social and environmental expertise, masons, carpenters, tilers, plumbers, electricians as well as a construction site coordinator responsible for safety standards (among others) according to legal requirements and in line with the provisions of ESS2 and the national legislation.
-The designers are responsible for ensuring that the designs comply with the prescribed requirements and that the designed construction work is in conformity with the location permit or the requirement for construction works prescribed by the spatial plan, and that it complies with requirements prescribed for the energy efficiency performance of buildings.
-The principal supervising engineers shall be responsible for the completeness and coordination of the building surveillance and for drawing up a final report thereof.
+The contractor will be responsible for the performance and management of contracted workers, ensuring that appropriate skillsets are available, such as social and environmental expertise, masons, carpenters, tilers, plumbers, electricians as well as a construction site coordinator responsible for safety standards (among others) in line with the provisions of ESS 2 and the national legislation.
+The designer is responsible for ensuring that the designs comply with the prescribed requirements and that the designed construction work is in conformity with the location permit or the requirement for construction works prescribed by the spatial plan, and that it complies with requirements prescribed for the energy efficiency performance of buildings.
+The principal supervising engineer shall be responsible for the completeness and coordination of the building surveillance and for drawing up a final report thereof.
 The design auditor shall be responsible that a design or part of a design that he audited and gave a favorable report thereon, complies with the requirements of the Building Act, special acts and regulations adopted based on those acts, technical specifications, and the code of practice regarding a characteristic audited.
 The work in a safe manner is drafted and signed by the occupational health and safety specialist.

 Contracted and subcontracted workers will have access to a grievance mechanism described afterward.
 At this stage the exact number of workers is not known, and it will be known when implementation of subprojects begins.
-The number of workers is expected to vary depending on the works requirements at each location subproject.
+The number of workers is expected to vary depending on the works requirements at each location subproject as well as per each component.